PipeWire/wireplumber/docs/rst/daemon/configuration/conf_file.rst

   This section is an object that defines settings that can be used to alter WirePlumber's behavior.
 For more information, see :ref:`config_settings`.

+* *wireplumber.settings.schema*

+  This section is an object that defines the schema for the settings that can be listed in *wireplumber.settings*.
+This is used to validate the settings when they are modified at runtime.
+For more information, see :ref:`config_configuration_option_types`.

 In addition, there are many sections that are specific to certain components, mostly hardware monitors, such as *monitor.alsa.properties*,